SFe-Team-was-taken/sfelint/README.md

-# sfelint
+# sfeoptimise
-"Linter" for SFe banks to make sure that their file structures conform to future SFe structural conventions
+Optimiser for SFe banks to make sure that their file structures conform to future SFe structural conventions